-When you go back to that original agency model – if you had any issues with invoicing, billing, collections – in that business, you’re already past 1.4 months, realistically.
-I gave the huge benefit of the doubt in that model to say you were able to collect all your cash upfront.
-The far majority of agencies don’t do that.
-They invoice and they wait more than 1.4 months.
-In this model at $497, we don’t do any invoicing.
-People fill out forms on your website, put in their credit card and they get billed every single month on auto pay.
+When you go back to that original agency model, if you had any issues with invoicing, billing, or collections in that business, you’re already past 1.4 months, realistically.
+I gave you the benefit of the doubt in that model by saying you were able to collect all your cash upfront.

 Let’s take a look at how these numbers work then in terms of acquiring customers.
 We have to understand how these numbers play out so that we develop realistic sales and marketing systems.
 We measure what matters and we make sure that we stick with it long enough to see results.

 Again, unrealistic expectations is what kills most agencies.